If You Could Read My Mind: Other notable cover versions

+American singer Barbra Streisand covered the song on her 1971 album, Stoney End.
 A 1980 cover by Viola Wills peaked at No. 2 for five weeks on the dance/disco charts with a dance version of the song and at No. 80 in Australia.
 Duane Steele reached No. 32 on the Canadian country charts with his version in 1998.
+Johnny Cash also recorded a version of the song that was released posthumously on his 2006 album American V: A Hundred Highways, which topped the Billboard 200.
+Olivia Newton-John included her cover of the song in both her "If Not for You" and "Let It Be Me" albums.